MicrosoftDocs/windows-itpro-docs/education/windows/teacher-get-minecraft.md

 - Windows 10 (at least version 1511) is required for PCs running Minecraft: Education Edition.

 #### Check for updates
-Minecraft: Education Edition will not install if there are updates pending for other apps on the PC.
+Minecraft: Education Edition won't install if there are updates pending for other apps on the PC.
 Before installing Minecraft, check to see if there are pending updates for Microsoft Store apps.

 **To check for app updates**
 1. Start Microsoft Store app on the PC (click **Start**, and type **Store**).